freebsd/pkg/FAQ.md

 The documented (README) way to create a new repository creates all packages in one directory.

-This is different from earlier repository format (separate directories).
-Will pkgng adapt the old format?
+This is different from earlier repository format, which creates it in separate directories.

 Pkgng doesn not depend on a hierarchy, it recursively finds the packages from the provided directory entry.